-The weak point in the system, however, still remains the users themselves – their willingness to help quickly and with a minimum of bureaucracy, their gullibility, their recklessness and sometimes even their greed to make some supposedly quick money.
+The weak point in the system, however, remains the users themselves – their willingness to help quickly and with a minimum of bureaucracy, their gullibility, their recklessness and sometimes even their greed to make some supposedly quick money.
 That’s why this is precisely the area that cybercriminals are targeting when they try to gain the trust of users in various ways – until they ”unintentionally willingly” grant them access to their own accounts or to entire corporate networks.

 Social engineering relies on predictable human behaviour patterns

 Human thinking and behaviour are predictable.
-According to psychologists Myles Jordan and Heather Goudey, online scammers target certain human characteristics such as inexperience, curiosity, the desire for wealth or love.
+According to psychologists Myles Jordan and Heather Goudey, online scammers target certain human characteristics such as inexperience, curiosity, and the desire for wealth or love.
 This is where cybercriminals find easy points of contact: for example, lonely men who would do anything for their online love in a distant country – right up to financial bankruptcy.
 Even companies are at risk, for instance, if criminals pretend to be IT administrators on the phone and are willingly given passwords by ”helpful” employees.
 So, you could say that cybercriminals ruthlessly exploit the emotional weaknesses of their fellow human beings using social engineering.

 Do you know Robin Sage?

 Whether it's Facebook, Instagram, LinkedIn or Xing: anyone with a social media account knows the story.
 Unknown young women suddenly want to make contact – often with very explicit offers.
 In reality, however, this is merely an attempt to pry into someone’s personal profile and contact list in order to gather information.
-Anyone who is too open with their data could soon end up the victim of cybercriminals.
-The fictional character ”Robin Sage”, created by two IT security specialists Robyn Casey and Thomas Ryan in 2009, demonstrated how the system works.
+Anyone too open with their data could soon become the victim of cybercriminals.
+The fictional character ”Robin Sage”, created by two IT security specialists, Robyn Casey and Thomas Ryan, in 2009, demonstrated how the system works.
 Robin Sage was an attractive young woman who never actually existed.
 Online, however, hordes of admirers all over the world poured out their hearts to her, recklessly revealing even the most personal details.
 It showed how easy it is to manipulate people by appealing to their most basic longings and dreams.

 “Your account has been blocked!” – playing on people’s fears